kirbyyourmom/ezpzrpc/README.md

 - Once done, open up your terminal and try running `node` or `npm`.
 If you get an output, you're set!
 If you don't, you have to add node to your path.
 To do that, follow [this answer](https://stackoverflow.com/a/27864253).
 - Now, you can go ahead and clone this repo and extract it to a file.
 - Open a terminal and cd into it by doing `cd path/to/folder/`.
 Then, run the following: `npm install`.
 This will resolve and install all the dependencies for you.
-- Next, compile the typescript source files to javascript.
-The typescript files are 'index.ts' and 'config.ts'.
+- Next, compile the typescript source files to javascript by this command in the terminal: `tsc`
-- Once compiled, run the node application buy entering the following command in the terminal: `node .`.
+- Once compiled, run the node application buy entering the following command in the terminal: `npm start`.
 - If you get a message in blue, it means you're all good!
 Otherwise, you might have to check what the error says and do what's necessary.

 ### Setting up an application: